 Flesh by David Szalay / Scribner / 368 pages / 2025

 4.5 stars.
-This Booker Prize winner, which was my last read of 2025, was a buddy read with Tina over at the blog Turn the Page.
+This Booker Prize winning novel, which was my last read of 2025, was a buddy read with Tina over at the blog Turn the Page.
 We read it pretty quickly since the style is direct and concise with a lot of dialogue and you’re led to follow this young Hungarian man’s life to see where it’ll go after some harsh beginnings.

 Istvan’s story starts out quite rough and lurid as a teenager, age 15, who has a secret liaison with an older next door neighbor, which takes his life in a hard direction.
 He’s not an easy character to fall into as his conversation is pretty terse and monosyllabic and he has no real friends.
 He and his mother live in a small apartment and are poor.